bokeh/bokeh/sphinx/source/docs/user_guide/interaction/callbacks.rst

 It should be mentioned that the first parameter to ``js_on_change`` is actually the name of a BokehJS event.
-The full format for a property change event is, e.g., "change:start", but Bokeh will automatically convert any property name into one of these BokehJS change events for you.
+The full format for a property change event is, e.g., ``"change:start"``, but Bokeh will automatically convert any property name into one of these BokehJS change events for you.
 Additionally, some Bokeh models have additional specialized events.
 For example, the ``ColumnDataSource`` also supports ``"patch"`` and ``"stream"``